St. Olaf's Church, Tallinn

-St. Olaf’s, or St. Olav's Church (Oleviste kirik; Olaikirche), is a Baptist church in Tallinn, Estonia.
-Originally a Roman Catholic Church, it is believed to have been built already in the 12th century by Scandinavian merchants, decades before the Kingdom of Denmark conquered Tallinn (Reval) in 1219.
-Its dedication relates to King Olaf II of Norway (also known as Saint Olaf, 995–1030).
-The first known written records referring to the church date back to 1267.
-It was extensively rebuilt during the 14th century.
+St. Olaf's, or St. Olav's Church (Oleviste kirik; Olaikirche), is a Baptist church in Tallinn, Estonia; originally a Roman Catholic Church, after the Reformation it was a Lutheran church.
+It is the tallest church building in Estonia – 123.7 meters above ground level, with an observation platform in the church tower at a height of 60 meters.
+It is assumed that a church stood on the same site before the 12th century, built by Scandinavian merchants and named after the canonized Norwegian King Olav II Haraldsson, who is considered a patron saint of seafarers (also known as Saint Olaf, 995–1030).

 History

+The earliest mention of the church dates back to 1267.
+At that time, Queen Margaret of Denmark granted the Cistercian convent of St. Michael in Reval (Tallinn) the parish rights to St. Olaf's Church.
+Little is known about the early years of the Gothic church building.
+Building records from the 14th and 15th centuries attest to the church's expansion; the tower is mentioned in 1364.

 St. Olaf's was originally a Catholic church, however, during the 16th century Reformation in Estonia it became part of the local Lutheran tradition and had a large, mostly German-speaking congregation until 1939.
 As a result of World War II, the church was left without active congregation, and the Soviet occupation regime handed the building over to Baptists in 1950.
 Since that time, St. Olaf is a Baptist church that continues to conduct services.

-From 1944 until 1991, the Soviet KGB used St. Olaf's Church's spire as a radio tower and surveillance point.
+From 1944 until 1991, the Estonian branch of Soviet KGB, whose headquarters were located nearby, used St. Olaf's Church's spire as a radio tower and surveillance point.

 Legend

-There is a legend surrounding the construction of this building; The citizens of Tallinn wanted to build the tallest church in the world, but since there was a curse that ensured the death of anyone who finished its construction, no one was willing to do the work.
-Then a stranger appeared who asked for a large amount of money to do it.
-Since the city could not pay this sum, the foreigner proposed the following challenge: if they found out his name, he would forgive them the debt.
-For this, the Tallinners sent a spy to his house who heard Olev's name in a song his wife sang.
-They waited for the foreigner to finish the construction and when he was putting the cross on the tower they shouted to him from below, Olev the cross is crooked, he got scared and fell to the ground with a toad and a snake coming out of his mouth, which denoted the demonic possession of this man.
+A legend surrounds the construction of this building.
+The citizens of Tallinn wanted to build the tallest church in the world, but since there was a curse that ensured the death of anyone who finished its construction, no one was willing to do the work.
+Then a stranger appeared and asked for a large amount of money to do it.
+Since the city could not pay this sum, he proposed the following challenge: If they found out his name, he would forgive their debt.
+To do so, the Tallinners sent a spy to his house, who heard Olev's name in a song his wife sang.
+They waited for the stranger to finish the construction, and when he was putting the cross on the tower, they shouted to him from below, "Olev, the cross is crooked!"
+He got scared and fell to the ground.
+When he hit the ground, a toad and a snake came out of his mouth, which denoted the demonic possession of this man.
 This fact is reflected in a mural painting on one of the sides of the church.